aaronsaray/aaronsaray.com/_posts/2007-07-27-the-perils-of-the-at-in-php.markdown

 unset($errorReporting);
 ```

-As you can see, even tho the internals of PHP are fast, thats a needless set of statements to call.
+As you can see, even tho the internals of PHP are fast, that's a needless set of statements to call.

 **When does the @ not function as expected?**